nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![DeleteSessionSequenceDiagram](images/shion/DeleteSessionSequenceDiagram.png)

 It shares the same design considerations as what is mentioned in Add Session Feature.
+Note that: this feature is shared below, in deletion of an entire recurring session.

 ### Recurring Session
 Recurring Session is facilitated by the `RecurringSession` class which stores specific details of